The Grotto (Portland, Oregon): Events

 There are various events at The Grotto throughout the year, as well as meetings and seminars.
 Every December The Grotto puts up a huge light display along its trails.
 The first annual "Festival of Lights" first took place in 1988 and lasted for ten nights.
-It has since been expanded in scope and duration, and the 2015 festival ran for 33 days.
+It has since been expanded in scope and duration, and the 2023 festival will run for 36 days.
 Besides the light displays, there are nightly concerts, caroling, and other family-oriented entertainment.
 More than 60,000 people attended the Festival each year.

 Monastery

 The Grotto's 1936 monastery houses friars of the Servite Order.